 All full-time, secondary school-aged students will review the relevant Massachusetts General Law (MGL) and sign a form documenting their receipt and understanding of these laws, and their commitment to refrain from hazing.
-Any student participating in athletics will also receive be required to review the MGL and sign the form at the beginning of the season for each sport in which he or she participates.
+Any student participating in athletics will also be required to review the Massachusetts General Laws related to hazing and sign an anti-hazing pledge form at the beginning of the season for each sport in which he or she participates.